 Visible signs of cracking, sinking, and leaning are the symptoms of a failing retaining wall, but what is the root cause for these unsightly blemishes and potentially dangerous malfunctions?
 Every wall has a lifespan and will eventually need to be replaced, but chances are that improper installment or maintenance issues are the cause for an early demise.
 Identifying the reason for a falling retaining wall in your residential landscape is important to repairing or replacing it.

 Can’t Escape Gravity

 The purpose of a retaining wall is to hold back large amounts of earth.
-However, gravity is constantly pulling everything down.
-A classic battle between an immovable object and an unstoppable force.
+Gravity is constantly pulling the wall down in classic battle between an immovable object and an unstoppable force.
 Who will win?
 Gravity eventually, but a well-built wall can at least last a lifetime.
-However, when the proper construction methods are skipped, the wall will lean, bow, and split at the joints.
+But when the proper construction methods are skipped, the wall will lean, bow, and split at the joints.
 An often forgot about feature of retaining walls is the step-back construction of the wall.
 The

 step-back design counteracts the force of gravity.
 When done correctly, it should look like the wall is leaning into the slope, not away from it.
 A good example of this feature is the Hoover Dam.